- Claire Murdoch considering asking trusts to look at their recruitment processes

 - Nurse was disciplined for falsifying the care plan of Matthew Leahy, who died in 2012

-NHS England’s national director for mental health is considering asking trusts to reconsider their recruitment checks, after discovering her own trust had hired a nurse who previously falsified a care plan.
+NHS England’s national director for mental health is considering asking trusts to look at their recruitment processes, after discovering her own trust had hired a nurse who previously falsified a care plan.

 Ms Murdoch said she had implemented stricter processes at the organisation where she is chief executive, Central and North West London Mental Health Foundation Trust.